menandmice/micetro_docs/guides/implementation/system-requirements.rst

 System Requirements
 ===================

-The minimum system requirements and supported platforms for Micetro by Men&Mice are as follows:
+The minimum system requirements and supported platforms for Micetro are as follows:

 Hardware
 --------